 The Compasses is closed at the moment but is due to re-open on the 10th December 2021.

 Exploring the North Downs is a favourite past time for many whether by two wheels or four, or on two legs or four (cue the horses again…).
 If top class food is your thing, then The Compasses Inn at Crundale, between Ashford and Canterbury, offers an innovative modern British menu.
 Tapping into all that is good and local – from the neighbouring game estates, farms and artisan producers – the landlord-chef aims to bring the very best of Kent to your plate.
 They grow their own veg, herbs and fruits and children will be delighted by the free range chickens roaming around the pretty garden.

 Difficult to find but more than worth the effort.
-If there is another pub in the area that serves food this good I’ve yet to find it.
-The cooking at The Compasses is the equal of the very best restaurants in and around Ashford.
-No wonder they been recognised in the foodie blogs and national media.
+If there is another pub in the area that serves food this good I've yet to find it.

 The Drum Inn, Stanford North